ocf/ocfweb/ocfweb/docs/docs/membership/banning.md

 [[!meta title="Banning policy"]]

-_As modified by the Board of Directors on December 3, 2018._
+_As amended by the Board of Directors on December 3, 2018._

 Any member of the OCF staff may propose to ban a user from the OCF for willful violation of OCF policies.
 Banned users may not enter the OCF lab or use any